Holo-Host/web-sdk/README.md

 type AgentState = {
   id: string, // pub key
   isAnonymous: boolean,
-  isAvailable: boolean, // "isAvailable: true" means the agent is connected to envoy, the app is installed, and you can make zome calls
+  isAvailable: boolean, // "isAvailable: true" means the agent is connected to a host, the app is installed, and you can make zome calls
   hostUrl: string,
   unrecoverableError: string,
 }